dispel/jak/README.md

 # Authors

-jak is built by Dispel.
+jak is stewarded and sponsored by [Dispel](https://dispel.io) but all of the contributors are the authors.

-The main author is Chris DiLorenzo (chrisdl on github).

 # License (gpl-v3)